jvanhei/demand_forecasting_challenge/README.md

 <H3> Conclusions </H3>
 A time series forecasting model was developed using gradient boosting algorithm (LightGBM) with lags of up to 20 weeks to forecast order demand and achieved a reasonable accuracy (R^2 = 85.7%) on the test data (weeks 136 to 145 for 3600 time series).
 The model can forecast RMSE predictions and confidence (quantile) estimates, and was optimized using feature engineering, feature selection and hyperparameter tuning in a semi-automated fashion.
-Slow (subtle) time-dependence of the features over the course of the data (155 weeks) was observed and its modeling can be investigated further. (e.g. capturing effects of inflation with slow price increases)
+Slow (subtle) time-dependence of the features over the course of the data (155 weeks) was observed and its modeling can be investigated further (e.g. capturing effects of inflation with slow price increases).

 ```python